MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 <p class="alert">The <code>withUser:</code> parameter takes an arbitrary string to associate with the token.
 Typically this should be a username so that in the future you can push to devices using usernames rather than token strings.</p>

-Once your token is registered with StackMob, you can begin sending pushes to that device!
+Once the token is registered with StackMob, you can begin sending pushes to that device!

 <div class="alert alert-info">
   <div class="row-fluid">